mikegagnon/mentor-protege/doc/main.md

 A few commenters believed that all SBA should care about is whether a mentor can adequately provide needed business development assistance to a proposed protégé.
 If they could, these commenters believed that a specific firm could be a mentor for more than three protégé firms.
 They argued that some of the best potential mentors could be large firms that were already mentoring other small businesses, and by limiting the number of protégé s that a mentor could have could deprive a particular firm of a mentor that could be an ideal partner.

 Conversely, several other commenters agreed with SBA that allowing one firm to mentor an unlimited number of protégé firms could allow a large business to unduly benefit from contracts that are intended to primarily benefit small business.
-One commenter believed that allowing three protégés at the same time for one mentor was too much, and recommended restricting it to two protégé firms at one time.
+One commenter believed that allowing three protégé at the same time for one mentor was too much, and recommended restricting it to two protégé firms at one time.

 ~comments-three-response
 ## SBA responded